Working Hours Act – the most important points in brief

 Who is affected by the Working Hours Act?

 The aim of the law is to protect employees.
 But who exactly is meant by this?
 The Working Hours Act excludes certain occupational groups.
-This includes
+These include

 Furthermore, the law does not apply to persons under the age of 18.
 Working hours are regulated by the Youth Protection Act.